Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 # Reconstructing-East-Asian-Data-Assimilation

-Code to reproduce figures from the paper "Reconstructing East Asian Temperatures from 1368 to 1911 Using Historical Documents, Climate Models, and Data Assimilation" by Eric Sun, Kuan-hui Elaine Lin, Wan-Ling Tseng, Pao K. Wang and Hsin-Cheng Huang ([arxiv link](http://arxiv.org/abs/2410.21790)).
+Code to reproduce figures from the paper "Reconstructing East Asian Temperatures from 1368 to 1911 Using Historical Documents, Climate Models, and Data Assimilation" by Eric Sun, Kuan-hui Elaine Lin, Wan-Ling Tseng, Pao K. Wang and Hsin-Cheng Huang ([arxiv link](http://arxiv.org/abs/2410.21790)). <a href="http://arxiv.org/abs/2410.21790" target="_blank">arXiv</a>.

 ## Organization